 Council manages central registrations for funded 4-year old kindergarten, for the 27 kindergartens within Banyule.

 If you would like to register your child in a 4-year-old kindergarten program, you can:

 - download and complete the full form available under Related information;

 - visit one of the three Banyule Service Centres for a hard copy application form;

-Forms should be returned to Council as soon as possible after the above date as preschool places are allocated in date of registration order.
+Forms should be returned to Council as soon as possible as kindergarten places are allocated in date of registration order.